-CHARACTERISTIC LABOR

-SCENES

-AMONG THE YELLOW, BLACK, AND RED RACES.
+CHARACTERISTIC LABOR SCENES AMONG THE YELLOW, BLACK AND RED RACES.

-As I have described the posture of women and the methods of treatment habitual among various people in the different stages of labor, I will now relate individual labor scenes among Mongolians, Indians and Negroes, which may be regarded as typical, so far as that is possible.
+In the preceding chapters I have endeavored to describe the details of treatment habitual among various people, in the different stages of labor, especially the position occupied by the parturient; and as a fitting close to this little volume, I will now relate individual labor scenes among Mongolians, Indians and Negroes, which may be regarded as typical, so far as that is possible.
 And these will, I trust, serve for the better understanding of the peculiarities in the management of childbirth as customary among these races.